-This music is about fate, which has been said also to be a huge of Beethoven’s 5th Symphony.
-It is one of the most popular symphonies ever written, always an audience favorite, and judge by the famous conductors who played and recorded it, it is also a favorite of musicians of all kinds.
+This music is about fate, which has been said also to be a huge part of Beethoven’s Fifth Symphony.
+It is one of the most popular symphonies ever written, always an audience favorite, and judging by the famous conductors who recorded it, it is also a favorite of musicians of all kinds.

 There is an incredible amount written about this symphony.
 You can click on the above link, which is a typical Wiki article – full of a lot of information but not very well presented.